-LittleBigHelp empowers children and adolescents in India to create a brighter future.
+LittleBigHelp empowers more than 3000 vulnerable children and adults in India each year, helping them build a brighter future.

-Through awareness raising, child protection and education, they work with local communities to empower and secure the rights of vulnerable people.
+By promoting awareness, providing child protection and ensuring access to education, they work with local communities to secure the rights of the most vulnerable.

-During 2022/2023, 39 boys and 25 girls lived in LittleBigHelp's Hostels with an average of 48 children throughout the year.
+During 2023/2024, 29 boys and 22 girls lived in LittleBigHelp's Hostels.
 Here they received daily care and a safe home.

-Lind Foundation's support goes to the Boys' and the Girls' Hostel, and this SROI report is an analysis hereof.
+Lind Foundation's support goes to the Boys' and the Girls' Hostels, and this SROI report is an analysis hereof.

-64 Children
+51 Children

-lived at the Boys' Hostel and the Girls' Hostel 2.5 SROI ratio for every DKK 1, DKK 2.5 is created in value based on 48 children estimated over the course of 5 years enrolled in higher education went from rough homelessness to safe housing 87% increase in regular school attendance
+lived at the Boys' Hostel and the Girls' Hostel 2.9 SROI ratio for every DKK 1, DKK 2.9 is created in value based on 51 children estimated over the course of 5 years enrolled in higher education